x5gtrn/TelegramChannelMessageScraper/README.md

 # Telegram Channel Message Scraper

-A Python tool to fetch all messages from a Telegram channel (admin posts only) and save them to CSV format using Telethon.
+A Python tool to fetch all messages from Telegram channels and save them to CSV format using Telethon.

 ## Features

 - ✅ Fetch all messages from a Telegram channel (oldest to newest)
-- ✅ Filter messages by admin users only
+- ✅ Interactive mode: Browse and select from your joined channels
+- ✅ Session-based login: Multiple user account support
+- ✅ Automatic self-post exclusion (excludes your own messages)
 - ✅ Export to CSV with comprehensive metadata
 - ✅ Resume capability (continue from interruption)
 - ✅ Progress tracking with visual progress bar